 Don't miss in Group A:

-- Spain and Russia are, on paper, the big favourites in the fight to be group champions.
+- Spain and RTF are, on paper, the big favourites in the fight to be group champions.
 Ecuador will have a tough challenge against both of them.

 - In 2019, Rafael Nadal was the undisputed pillar of the Spanish team.
 Keep this fact in mind: he won no fewer than eight matches in six days.
 (Yes, eight, if you count both singles and doubles).
 His presence on court can intimidate any rival and is undoubtedly a delight for all Davis Cup fans.

-- Don't forget the others: Roberto Bautista and Pablo Carreño are the players who, after Nadal, offer the greatest potential for the Spanish team, which can also call on the experience of Feliciano López and Marcel Granollers.
+- Roberto Bautista and Pablo Carreño are the players who, after Nadal, offer the greatest potential for the Spanish team, which can also call on the experience of Feliciano López and Marcel Granollers.
 Who will Sergi Bruguera choose in 2021?

 - Ecuador will be living the dream.
 Join in with the excitement of the team led by Raul Viver, who are fighting for the title for the first time in their history and facing their biggest challenge on the tennis stage.